Post-Training Neural Network Pruning using Graph Curvature: Introduction

-Inspired by a recent paper, which demonstrates the utility of graph curvature in analyzing NN robustness~\citep{tan24}, in this paper, we aim to develop a general graph-curvature-based method to identify the main NN data flows.
+Inspired by a recent paper, which demonstrates the utility of graph curvature in analyzing NN robustness~\citep{tan24}, in this paper, we aim to develop a general graph-curvature-based method to identify the main NN data flows and prune the irrelevant ones.
 We propose a novel neural curvature (NC) metric that can be used to rank NN connections according to their importance, and thus, identify the main data flows.
 In particular, given a trained NN and a calibration set, we 1)~construct a neural graph induced by the NN structure; 2)~propose a NC metric to quantify the importance of each NN connection for a given example; 3)~rank NN connections according to their NC as observed in the calibration set.
-Identifying the most/least important connections in this way would provide a great tool for the development of curvature-based methods for NN analysis in future work.
+Once the ranking is obtained, we perform pruning through removing the least important NN parameters first.

-We evaluate the proposed method on three image classification datasets, namely MNIST, CIFAR-10 and CIFAR-100.
-Since there is no standard way to evaluate the importance of NN connections, we perform an edge removal experiment by gradually pruning edges based on their NC.
-We compare our method to state-of-the-art pruning approaches, including magnitude-based pruning~\citep{han2015learning}, SNIP~\citep{lee2018snip}, and SynFlow~\citep{tanaka2020pruning}, so as to demonstrate the effectiveness of NC.
+We evaluate the proposed method on small-to-medium size models trained on three image classification datasets, namely MNIST, CIFAR-10 and CIFAR-100.
+We compare our method with a range of pruning approaches, including magnitude-based pruning~\citep{han2015learning}, gradient-based pruning (SNIP~\citep{lee2018snip} and SynFlow~\citep{tanaka2020pruning}), and Hessian matrix-based pruning (SparseGPT~\citep{frantar2023sparsegpt}), to demonstrate the effectiveness of NC.
 The magnitude-based method is very effective for small models and heavily regularized models but it often suffers from layer collapse, i.e.,~removing an entire layer, on larger models where weight magnitudes may differ significantly across layers.
 While SynFlow and SNIP are able to avoid layer collapse, ultimately they are still constrained by their limited ability to capture edge importance across layers.
+SparseGPT achieves strong performance on some models, however, it is very susceptible to training hyper-parameters.
 In contrast, our method provides a continuous measure of edge importance, and is, thus, able to rank edges across the entire model in a robust manner that avoids layer collapse and is better able to identify the main NN data flows.
+Finally, as the proposed method is computationally expensive, we demonstrate that a hybrid approach, e.g.,~using magnitude pruning to pre-prune small and unimportant weights, can bring substantial improvements in scalability without sacrificing our method's power in identifying the main data flows.